Anatori River

-The Anatori River is a small river in a remote part of Tasman District in the far northwest of the South Island of New Zealand.
+The Anatori River is a small river in a remote part of Tasman District in the far northwest of New Zealand's South Island.

 The river rises as two streams (north and south branch) in the Wakamarama Range, running northwest then north for approximately 12 km.
 The river mouth is accessible via a rough road down the west coast from Farewell Spit and Collingwood, the nearest town.
 There is a tiny settlement, Anatori, at the river mouth.